Toward Temporal Attribution Analytics in Dataflows: Temporal Provenance Indexing

 \section{Temporal Provenance Indexing}

-To efficiently track provenance in TINs and support diverse query types, we envisage indexing methods for temporal provenance that capture both the state evolution of vertices and their provenance information over time.
-The key insight behind our approach is that each vertex in a TIN goes through a sequence of states, where each state corresponds to a time interval during which the vertex's buffer content and provenance information remain unchanged.
-By temporally indexing these states, we can answer provenance queries without reconstructing the entire interaction history.
+After modeling the dataflow as a TIN, to support diverse temporal attribution tasks, we envisage indexing methods that capture both the state evolution of dataflow vertices and attribution information on them over time.
+The key insight behind our approach is that each vertex in a TIN goes through a sequence of states, where each state corresponds to a time interval during which the vertex's quantities and their dependencies remain unchanged.
+By temporally indexing these states, we can answer temporal attribution questions without replaying the dataflow.

-\textbf{State-based Representation.} Each vertex maintains a sequence of states characterized by time intervals, buffer contents, and provenance information.
-New states are created when interactions modify buffers or internal operations occur (e.g., windows fire), naturally compressing temporal evolution by grouping periods with identical buffer states.
+\textbf{State-based Representation.} Each vertex maintains a sequence of states characterized by time intervals, quantities, and attribution information.
+New states are created at each time window or when internal operations occur (e.g., windows in stateful operators fire), naturally compressing temporal evolution by grouping periods with identical buffer states.

-\textbf{Compression.} The state-based representation provides substantial compression compared to storing raw interaction histories.
-The key insight is that we create new states only when buffer content or provenance changes, not for every interaction.
-The compression effectiveness increases with system scale.
-In a streaming system processing thousands of events per second, a window operator might receive millions of interactions during a 10-second window, but we store only the states before accumulation, after accumulation, and after the window fires (typically 3-4 states per window regardless of event volume).
-The compression effectiveness increases with system scale, with compression factors reaching millions for long-running systems with windowed operators.
-As illustrated in Figure \ref{fig:overview} and Example 3.1, we compress 2000 interactions into three states for window operator $W_1$, demonstrating substantial storage reduction.
+\textbf{Compression.} The state-based representation provides substantial compression compared to storing fine-grained contribution graphs at the tuple level.
+The key insight is that we create new states only when quantities at operators (and their dependencies) change.